KuangXY3/MTB-AMR-classification-CNN/README.md

-# Pipline for building and validating machine learning (ML) models of mycobacterium tuberculosis (MTB) anti-TB drug resistance prediction
+# Pipline for developing machine learning (Random Forest, Logistic Regression, Deep CNN) models of mycobacterium tuberculosis (MTB) drug resistance prediction

 ## Introduction

-The pipeline consists of the steps below.
+This pipeline automats the process of machine learning (ML) model development for MTB first-line drug (RIF, INH, PZA and EMB) resistance classification.
+It covers each step from DNA-seq data download to ML model validation.
+In addition, the last step is to evalute a statistical rule-based method on the same datasets used to validate ML models.
-Please refer to our paper [Accurate and rapid prediction of first-line tuberculosis drug resistance from genome sequence data using traditional machine learning algorithms and CNN ]() for more details.
+Please refer to our paper [Accurate and rapid prediction of first-line tuberculosis drug resistance from genome sequence data using traditional machine learning algorithms and CNN ]() (link to online paper once it is published) for more details.
+The following is the guide for running this pipeline.

 ## Data preparation